EANorwayService/EA-Groups-CRM/README.md

 # FAQ <a name="FAQ"></a>

-### What do I need to know to use alternative 1 of set up?
-Alternative 1 is not difficult, but it takes longer if you have never used a terminal before and probably requieres some googleing.
-If you are going to use this system, alternative 1 is recomended, it makes it easier to make your own changes later.
-Here is a [guide](https://github.com/EANorwayService/CRM_setup_advanced) for alternative 1. <br/>

 ### How to change meeting notes template
 If you replace the whole file you also need to update the file id in the code, if you only replace the content of the existing file you do not have to change anything in the code.
 The meeting notes template can be changed by going to your CRM folder and click: <br/>
 **CRM Templates > CRM Template Meeting Notes**. <br/>